Looking for a novel about summer adventures?

 In 1893, thirteen-year-old Rosie and members of her family travel from their Illinois farm to Chicago to visit Aunt Euterpe, and attend the World’s Columbian Exposition.

 Pendziwol, Jean E. Me and You and the Red Canoe.
 Toronto: Groundwood, 2017.

 Early in the morning, two siblings make a fire and sit together, sipping hot chocolate.
-Leaving everyone else still asleep, they gather their fishing gear and set off in a red canoe.
-Told in free verse and illustrated in acrylic on panel, this picture book is recommended for readers 7 to 14 years old.
-Teachers might enjoy using it to show students how to turn their own experiences into stories.
+They gather their fishing gear, leave everyone else behind, and set off in a red canoe.
+Told in free verse and illustrated in acrylic on panel.
+Recommended for readers 7 to 14 years old.
+Useful, as well, for learning how to turn experiences into stories.
 [Camping; Fishing; Summer]

 Perkins, Lynne.
 Criss Cross.

 Debbie, Hector and Lenny discover that their friendships are changing during a hot summer when romances seem to be starting.

 Perkins, Lynne Rae.
 Pictures from Our Vacation.
 New York: Greenwillow Books, 2007.

 What joy!
 A girl recounts a summer trip with her parents and brother to the family farm in Canada where she meets all sorts of relatives.
 How intriguing!
 The words in the story never mention Canada, but the large map showing the journey marks the destination north of Lake Ontario.
 The words in the story also never name the main character or her brother, so readers can easily imagine themselves and remember their own family trips.
 How wise!
 The girl reflects – at the end of the story – that the photographs she took with her new camera can’t capture the most important parts of the journey: the stories she heard and the emotions she felt.
 Only her memories can really keep that vacation alive.